-- Parents/carers and visitors (including volunteers and contractors) must use their mobile phones and personal devices in accordance with our acceptable use policy and other associated policies, such as: behaviour, child protection and image use. - We will ensure appropriate signage and information is displayed and provided to inform parents, carers and visitors of expectations of use. - Members of staff are expected to challenge visitors if they have concerns and will always inform the DSL/headteacher (or deputies) of any breaches our policy.
+- Parents/carers and visitors (including volunteers and contractors) must use their mobile phones and personal devices in accordance with our Online Safety ICT Acceptable Use Policy & Agreement and other associated policies, such as: Behaviour & Anti-Bullying, Child Protection & Safeguarding and Image Use. - We will ensure appropriate signage and information is displayed and provided to inform parents, carers and visitors of expectations of use. - Members of staff are expected to challenge visitors if they have concerns and will always inform the DSL (or deputies) of any breaches our policy.